401-advanced-javascript-bayan/data-structures-and-algorithms/challenge-interview/README.md

-daclaring the first two values declaring the counter that will do Fibonacci do while loop do the mathmatical equation for Fibonacci thrn return the value
+daclaring the first two values declaring the counter that will do Fibonacci do while loop do the  equation for Fibonacci then return the value